dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/index.md

 ---
 # Creating a Model

-An EF model stores the details about how application objects and properties map to database tables and columns.
-There are two main ways to create an EF:
+An EF model stores the details about how application classes and properties map to database tables and columns.
+There are two main ways to create an EF model:

 - **Using Code First**: The developer writes code to specify the model.
-EF generates the models and mappings at runtime based on entity objects and additional model configuration provided by the developer.
+EF generates the models and mappings at runtime based on entity classes and additional model configuration provided by the developer.

 - **Using the EF Designer**: The developer draws boxes and lines to specify the model using the EF Designer.
 The resulting model is stored as XML in a file with the EDMX extension.
 The application's domain objects are typically generated automatically from the conceptual model.